dagda1/ember-autosuggest/README.md

 - Specity  a `destination` binding that your selections will be bound to.

 ### Arguments
-- `searchPath` - Specify thie property for each object in the `source` list that will be used to auto suggest, the default is `name`.
+- `searchPath` - Specify the property for each object in the `source` list that will be used to auto suggest, the default is `name`.

 ```
 {{auto-suggest source=controller destination=tags searchPath=make}}